argonautproject/data-query/pages/_includes/argo-documentreference-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-Core AllergyIntolerance
+The following are example usage scenarios for the Argonaut AllergyIntolerance
 profile:

 -   Query for all documents belonging to a Patient
 -   Query for clinical summary information about patients (access a patient's Continuity of Care Document (CCD)

 ##### Mandatory Data Elements and Terminology

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
-Profile specific guidance and an [example](#example) are provided as well.
-The [**Formal Profile Definition**](#summary) below provides the  formal summary, definitions, and  terminology requirements.
+Profile specific guidance and examples are provided as well.
+The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

 **Each DocumentReference must have:**